MihaelIsaev/MihaelIsaev/README.md

 My professional programmer journey started in 2004, mobile development life in 2010, and I'm in love with Swift since 2014 ❤️

-I'm good in a lot of languages: C, C#, Objective-C, Swift, Java, JS, TS, Python, etc.
+I'm good in a lot of languages: C, C#, Objective-C, Swift, Java, JS/TS, Python, etc.

 Swift is my passion from its first release, so all my solutions are written in it 😊